9 of the Top Beaches in Mallorca For Every Type of Traveler

 8. For foodies: Camp de Mar

-Feast on fresh seafood at sunset at the foodie favorite of Camp de Mar.
+Feast on fresh seafood while the sun sets at the foodie favorite of Camp de Mar.

 9. For surfers: Cala Mesquida and Playa de Muro